DUABC/zhichengdu/_pages/about.md

 Previously, I was an undergraduate student in computer science and technology at [Central South University](https://cse.csu.edu.cn/).

 I am interested in EconCS and Multi-Agent System.
-My current research focuses on information design, with particular emphasis on equilibrium analysis in competitive information design games.
+My current research focuses on information design, with particular emphasis on equilibrium characterization in competitive information design games.